International Correspondence Schools Limited - Complaints Policy and Procedure

 Stage One - Initial Complaint

-1.1 We hope that any issues you encounter whilst studying with ICS can be addressed quickly by our experienced advisors and mentors.
+1.1 We hope that any issues you encounter whilst studying with ICS can be addressed quickly by our experienced advisors.
 We understand, however, that sometimes you may wish to draw our attention to an issue more formally.
 If such an instance does arise please raise your complaint in writing to the Head of Student Services

 1.2 The Head of Student Services will acknowledge receipt of your complaint and be responsible for drawing your complaint to the attention of the person/department who is directly concerned in the matter giving rise to the complaint as soon as possible.
 We will seek to resolve the matter within 14 working days of receipt of the complaint.